 The challenge for brands is to connect with consumers thoughtfully.
 To that end, here are three tips to keep in mind when building your Ramadan communications:

 1. Together, but apart

 Ramadan is usually celebrated with extended family and friends.
 Look at capturing the feeling of being together without being physically present in the same space.
-Use technology to host virtual gatherings, like Tamer Ashour’s live stream and Porsche’s VR experience.
-Brands can foster a sense of community by building on this insight and arranging group virtual events:
+Consider using technology to host virtual gatherings and the best practices around this.
+For example, realizing that consumers are unable to shop in stores, Indonesian beauty and cosmetics brand Wardah, created a virtual platform where users could try on different shades of lip color.
+Brands can foster a sense of community by building on this insight: